devlegacy/ts-clean-architecture/wiki/projects/TASKS.md

 💎

-- High 🔥
+- High 🔴 | 🔥
+  - Critical 🚧
+  - Urgent 🚨
-- Medium 🌱
+- Medium 🟡 | 🌱 (in develop)
-- Low 🌧
+- Low 🟢 | 🌧 (it could be delayed because the rain)
   - None ❌
-- Urgent 🚨
-- Critical 🚧
 - P1 🥇
 - P2 🥈
 - P3 🥉